Statement on equality and diversity

 - We value diversity highly.
 We recognise that different people bring different perspectives, ideas, opinions, histories, knowledge and culture and that this difference brings great strength.

-- We recognise that patterns of inequality in society are also reflected at the University and that under-representation and differences in outcomes for our students and staff need to be challenged through programmes of legitimate positive action.
+- We recognise that patterns of inequality in society are reflected in every organisation, and that under-representation and differences in outcomes for our students and staff need to be challenged through programmes of positive action.

 - We understand that actual or perceived differences in beliefs or values can arise between different groups in society.
 We respect the rights of individuals and groups to hold their own views and values, but will not allow these to be manifested in a way that intimidates or humiliates, or is hostile or degrading to others.